ubergeek77/Lemmy-Easy-Deploy/README.md

 If Lemmy releases a new update, simply run `./deploy.sh` again to deploy it.
 The script will automatically fetch the latest release and update your deployment.
 If a version of Lemmy you want to run has not been tagged yet, see below for how to specify versions.

 Over time, the recommended versions of `pictrs` and `postgres` may be updated by the Lemmy team.
 This script won't automatically pull those, and there isn't a great way to get those automatically.
 I will do my best to keep the template files in this repository up to date.
-If they change, you can check those files as a reference, or run `git pull` in `Lemmy-Easy-Deploy` to update them.
+When I have released new updates to Lemmy-Easy-Deploy, the script will print a notce reminding you to update.
+The script ***will not** update itself.*

 CLI arguments and configuration:
 ---